Beak trimming: United Kingdom

 Beak trimming is legal but regulated in the UK; it is expected that the practice will be prohibited in the near future.
 In 2011, the British government set up the Beak Trimming Action Group (BTAG) to review the matter with representatives from different stakeholders, including the industry, the government, animal welfare groups and veterinarians.
 A late 2015 BTAG report endorsed by Farming Minister George Eustice concluded that banning it in January 2016 would be too early as the sector needed more time to change its management techniques in order to avoid feather pecking, but that beak trimming should be phased out in the future.
 Laying Hen Welfare Forum chairman Andrew Joret stated in March 2020: 'A ban is coming.
 In my opinion, we have five years at most to prepare for this.
 We need to work out ways of keeping birds well-feathered, and if we can, eventually do that without beak trimming.'

 United States

 Beak trimming is legal in the United States, but there are some regulations: producers need to have a beak-trimming policy, it may not be employed to improve feed efficiency, but may be used to prevent cannibalism.

-Humane Society vice president Paul Shapiro claimed that birds only resort to cannibalism when they are confined and have nothing to do.
+Humane Society vice president Paul Shapiro stated that birds only resort to cannibalism when they are confined and have nothing to do.
+Reporters have stated that debeaking is only necessitated by farms' cramped and stressful condition.
+Industry groups have also stated that pecking behavior becomes worsened when hens are confined in close quarters.

-Costs and benefits

-Costs